DHazardFenrir/3D_Engine/README.md

 ## Additional comments
 This engine is designed primarily for educational purposes, showcasing foundational concepts of 3D graphics and rendering.
 The included models—**BakerHouse**, **Duck**, and **DamagedHelmet**—are used to demonstrate loading and rendering 3D assets within the engine.

 Feel free to explore and experiment with the provided controls and models.
-For any further clarification or issues, please refer to the project's GitHub page or contact the project maintainers.
+For any further clarification or issues, please refer to the project's GitHub page.